HackYourFuture-CPH/career-training/week-1/homework.md

 ### How to submit the homework

 Please send the following to Christopher on Slack:
-- The reslt of your two personality tests
+- The result of your two personality tests
 - A link to your GitHub page
 - A link to your CV with sharing rights set to "edit"